evanhourigan/diarized-transcriber/README.md

-# Whisper Podcast Transcriber
+# Diarized Transcriber

-A CLI tool for transcribing podcast episodes with speaker diarization using WhisperX.
+A CLI tool for transcribing conversation audio files with speaker diarization using WhisperX.

 Outputs include: